TritonDataCenter/sdc-cnapi/docs/static.md

                     -d '{ "datacenter_name": "foo" }'

+# Metrics

+CNAPI exposes metrics via [node-triton-metrics](https://github.com/joyent/node-triton-metrics) on `http://<ADMIN_IP>:8881/metrics.`

 # Heartbeats

-Each server is populated with services which allow the headnode to monitor usage and interact with the compute nodes in general.
-One of these is the `cn-agent` agent, its responsibility is to execute tasks on the server in addition to periodically posting server usage and information to the headnode.
-CNAPI in turn uses these heartbeat events to determine whether a compute node is running.
+After setup, each server is populated with agents which allow the Triton services to monitor and perform actions on thes servers.
+One of these agents is `cn-agent`, its responsibility is to execute tasks on the server and to periodically post server usage and information to CNAPI.
+CNAPI in turn uses these heartbeat events to determine whether a server is running.

-If a compute node is not setup (and therefore has no agents besides Ur), CNAPI uses the frequency of the sysinfo messages sent by Ur.

-Server status, stored in the `status` property on `/server` entries, is calculated based on the time of the last received heartbeat (corresponding to the `last_heartbeat` property) and can hold the values "running" or "unknown".
-These heartbeat requests originate on the `cn-agent` running on each setup compute node.
-Every time a CNAPI instance receives a heartbeat message from a compute node, it refreshes a timeout corresponding to 2x the heartbeat period.
-If a heartbeat is not received again before this timeout expires, the server is marked as having `status` "uknown".
+Every time CNAPI receives a heartbeat via POST to `/servers/:uuid/events/heartbeat`, CNAPI updates its in-memory store which maps server\_uuid to last\_heartbeat, setting the value to the current time.

+Every `HEARTBEAT_RECONCILIATION_PERIOD_SECONDS` (currently 5) seconds, CNAPI
+will check the heartbeats stored in its in-memory store and for each server:

+ * If the `last_heartbeat` is not stale (more on this below), it does nothing for this server.

+ * If CNAPI has not written data for this server before, it tries to add/update an entry to the `cnapi_status` bucket in moray.
+If successful, it will also try to update the server's `status` property to `running`.

+ * If the `last_heartbeat` is stale, it tries to update the `cnapi_status` bucket in moray with the last last\_heartbeat value this CNAPI has seen.
+   If the `cnapi_status` entry is updated, the server's `status` it also attempts to set the `status` property to `unknown` for this server.

+To determine whether a heartbeat is "stale", CNAPI compares the last\_heartbeat against the current time.
+If the last heartbeat is more than `HEARTBEAT_LIFETIME_SECONDS` seconds old, the heartbeat is considered stale.
+The process that runs periodically to check heartbeats is called the reconciler.

+Any time CNAPI writes to the `cnapi_status` bucket, it also includes the `cnapi_instance` property identifying the CNAPI instance in which the value was observed.
+This way, if there are multiple CNAPI's, it is possible to determine which CNAPI has last received heartbeats for a given CN.

+There are a few artedi metrics that are exposed related to heartbeating.
+These will be available when polling the /metrics endpoint with prometheus.
+The available metrics are:

+## heartbeating_servers_count

+A gauge indicating how many servers have recently (within the heartbeat lifetime) been heartbeating to this server.

+## reconciler_new_heartbeaters_total

+A counter that indicates how many times this CNAPI has seen a heartbeat from a new server, or a server that it had forgotten (e.g. because it went stale).

+## reconciler_stale_heartbeaters_total

+A counter that indicates the number of times CNAPI noticed that a server had not heartbeated recently and the last_heartbeat was considered stale.

+## reconciler_usurped_heartbeaters_total

+A counter that indicates the of times CNAPI went to update cnapi\_status but found that another server had updated it more recently.

+## reconciler_server_put_total

+A counter indicating the number of times CNAPI attempted to put cnapi\_servers objects into moray.

+## reconciler_server_put_etag_failures_total

+A counter indicating how many times there were Etag failures putting cnapi\_servers objects into moray because the data changed between get and put.

+## reconciler_server_put_failures_total

+A counter indicating the total number of putObject calls to cnapi\_servers have failed.

+## reconciler_status_put_total

+A counter indicating the number of times CNAPI attempted to put cnapi\_status objects into moray.

+## reconciler_status_put_etag_failures_total

+A counter indicating how many times there were Etag failures putting cnapi\_status objects into moray because the data changed between get and put.

+## reconciler_status_failures_total

+A counter indicating the total number of putObject calls to cnapi\_status have failed.

 # Resetting to Factory Defaults